IndeemaSoftware/QSimpleScada/README.md

 # QSimpleScada
-Qt/C++ based simple SCADA framework, with dashboard, static and dynamic components
+Qt/C++ based simple SCADA framework, with dashboard, static and dynamic components.
+By using QSimpleScada framework you can build complex SCADA uis for your needs.

 # Minimum requirements
 Qt 5.8